Tamsulosin: 7 things you should know

 - Peak concentrations of tamsulosin are reached within four to five hours when a tamsulosin capsule is taken on an empty stomach, or within six to seven hours when tamsulosin is taken with food.

 - For most people, the 0.4mg dose of tamsulosin is sufficient.
 If there is no response to the 0.4mg dose after two to four weeks of taking, tamsulosin may be increased to 0.8mg per day.
-However, this may result in an increase in the risk of side effects such as dizziness when standing.
+However, this may increase the risk of side effects such as dizziness when standing.

 - It may take up to five days of regular dosing before the full effects of tamsulosin on urine flow are achieved.